syanix/SupplyChainSystem/context-prisma.md

 2. **Web app vercel.json**: A specific configuration file in the web app directory that:

    - Specifies the framework (Next.js)
-   - Provides build and install commands that remove Husky prepare scripts using Node.js
+   - Provides build and install commands specific to the web app
    - Sets the output directory to `.next`

-3. **.npmrc files**: Added in both the root directory and the web app directory to:
-   - Disable scripts during npm install
-   - Prevent Husky from trying to install git hooks
-   - Ensure smooth installation of dependencies without git-related errors

 This approach simplifies the deployment process by leveraging Vercel's built-in Git integration and build system, while ensuring that only the web app is built and deployed.
 The workflow sets the appropriate environment variables and project names based on the deployment target, ensuring that the frontend application can communicate with the correct backend API and deploy to the correct Vercel project.